neuefische/web-exercises/sessions/react-effects-and-fetch/iss-tracker/README.md

 ## Task

-We already have a state called `coords` in the `App` component which will hold the longitude and latitude values of the ISS position.
+In the [`src/App.js`](./src/App.js) file, we already have a state called `coords` in the `App` component which will hold the longitude and latitude values of the ISS position.

 1. Write the function `getISSCoords`.
 Fetch from the given url saved in the constant `URL`.
 After fetching successfully update the `coords` state accordingly.